- Taking the Oath

 Once you have taken the Oath, you will receive the Certificate of Naturalization.
 This document is proof that you are a citizen of the US.
 You should apply for a US passport after your naturalization, since it is easier to carry a passport than a certificate of naturalization.
 Moreover, if you lose your certificate of Naturalization, it may take up to 1 year to receive a new one.
 You can get an application for a US passport after the US Citizenship oath ceremony or at any post office.

-(Click here for more information on how to obtain a US passport and what to do in case you lose your certificate of naturalization.)
+(Click here for more information on how to obtain a US passport.)